 Switch bank accounts

 This might not be the quickest way of making money but does depend on the bank you choose to switch to.
-Banks are always desperate to attract new customers as they are well aware that once you join, you’re unlikely to leave.
+Banks are always desperate to attract new customers as they know that you’re unlikely to leave once you join.
 And to do this, they offer a rather nice bonus of between £100 and £200.

 Start your own blog